-Should your website be using HTTP or HTTPS?
+Should Your Website Be Using HTTP or HTTPS?

 In 2014 at Google’s annual I/O conference, they announced that you should switch your site over to HTTPS for the possibility of a minor ranking boost.
 We believe that this may help slightly, but the bigger question is whether or not the switch is right for you.
 Keep reading to learn more about why you should be using HTTPS on your website:

 Whether you are a fan of this change or not, a good online user experience should involve trust and data safety.
 In order to understand how to achieve this and better understand why Google favors these website elements (and why you should too), it’s important to learn the difference between HTTP and HTTPS.
 Below explains the basics of the two options: